suryasr007/random-password-generator/README.md

       /api/generate?minlen=16
       /api/generate?minlen=16&minlchars=5
      ```
- * Generate a custom password from givin characters
+ * Generate a custom password from given characters
    * Mandatory attributes can be provided as params
      eg:
      ```